catsdata/MechaCar_Statistical_Analysis/README.md

 **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

-Our R-squared of 0.7149 indicates a strong linear relationship; meaning this model will assist in predicting the mpg of MechaCar prototypes.
+Our R-squared of 0.7149 indicates a strong correlation; meaning this model will assist in predicting the mpg of MechaCar prototypes.

 ### Summary Statistics on Suspension Coils